xiaoyunyang/coursera-scala-specialization/README.md

   */
  streamRange(1, 10).take(3).toList
  ```
+ See [MyStream.scala](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week2/MyStream.scala) for an implementation and [Stream.sc](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week2/stream.sc) for some examples of using Stream.
 * Lazy Evaluation - Laziness means do things as late as possible and never do them twice.
 The later is achieved with memoization, meaning storing the result of the first evaluation and re-using the stored result instead of recomputing.
 This optimization is sound, since in a purely functional language, an expression produces the same result each time it is evaluated.
 In the case of by-name and strict evaluation, everything is recomputed.
 In general, lazy evaluation is a combination of by-name evaluation and memoization.
+See [laziness.sc](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week2/laziness.sc) for some examples of lazy evaluations and infinite sequence using Streams.
+[MyLazyStream.scala](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week2/MyLazyStream.scala) modified [MyStream.scala](https://github.com/xiaoyunyang/coursera-scala-specialization/blob/master/coursera-program-design/src/week2/MyStream.scala) to be lazy in the tail.
  ```scala
  //If you run the following program, "xzyz" gets printed as a side effect def expr = {